 Minutes 16-30: Set your pricing (8 participants × your monthly rate = target revenue).
 Create a waitlist page and share it with your existing network and email list.
 Aim for 8 signups before committing to the start date.
 For the complete coaching business strategy, see our coaching guide.

-Keep Reading
+Further Reading

 - How to Earn Money Sharing Your Expertise Online: The Coaching, Tutoring, and Consulting Playbook — Our complete guide to coaching and expertise monetization